dsc-courses/dsc10-2025-sp/syllabus.md

 ### Discussion

 There are two discussion sections:
-- Section A: Monday and Wednesday 3-3:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
+- Section A: Monday or Wednesday 3-3:50PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).
-- Section B: Monday and Wednesday 4-4:50PM in [Center 216](https://map.concept3d.com/?id=1005#!m/163044).
+- Section B: Monday or Wednesday 4-4:50PM in [Center 214](https://map.concept3d.com/?id=1005#!m/163044).

+Discussion sections are sometimes held on Monday, and sometimes on Wednesday; the [homepage of this website](..) has the exact schedule.

-Discussion section starts **Wednesday of Week 1**.
-The first discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we'll be using in this course.
+The first discussion is on **Wednesday of Week 1**.
+This discussion includes some useful instruction and tips for using Jupyter notebooks and Datahub, the programming tools we'll be using in this course.
 It should be helpful to get you set up and comfortable with the technology you'll be using all quarter.

 Subsequent discussion sections will be focused on quiz and exam preparation.
 Students will work through problems from past DSC 10 quizzes and exams and be able to get help from course staff.
-Attending discussion and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams.
+Attending discussion and working through practice problems gives you direct experience with the types of questions you will see on quizzes and exams, which are typically the hardest parts of the course.

 You can attend any discussion session, but if space fills up, priority will be given to students officially enrolled in that section.